Kay69696969/Bloodstrike-mobile-cheat/README.md

-A bloodstrike mobile cheat, not updated for latest version, only for people with coding knownledge!!! if you need help with anything kindly dm me(updating) on discord : kay133769 (if you need object filtering dm me on discord about price) uploaded as rar cuz i cant do it other way
+A bloodstrike mobile cheat, not updated for latest version, only for people with coding knownledge!!! if you need help with anything kindly dm me(updating) on discord : kay133769

+uploaded as rar cuz i cant do it other way